Warsaw Ghetto Uprising: Preparations

-Two resistance organizations, the ŻZW and ŻOB, took control of the ghetto.
-They built dozens of fighting posts and executed a number of Nazi collaborators, including Jewish Ghetto Police officers, members of the fake (German-sponsored and controlled) resistance organization Żagiew, as well as Gestapo and Abwehr agents (including the alleged agent and Judenrat associate Dr Alfred Nossig, executed on 22 February 1943).
+The ŻZW and ŻOB built dozens of fighting posts and executed a number of Nazi collaborators, including Jewish Ghetto Police officers, members of the fake (German-sponsored and controlled) resistance organization Żagiew, as well as Gestapo and Abwehr agents (including the alleged agent and Judenrat associate Alfred Nossig, executed on 22 February 1943).
 The ŻOB established a prison to hold and execute traitors and collaborators.
 Józef Szeryński, former head of the Jewish Ghetto Police, committed suicide.